fxrobin/fxrobin.github.io/_posts/articles/maven-generer-executables/2022-12-12-maven-generer-executables-EN.md

 ## The JAVA program to be transformed

-I'm going to make it very simple for this example, but I'm going to use the [PICOCLI] library (https://picocli.info/) to make something fast and (almost) clean.
+I'm going to make it very simple for this example, using the [PICOCLI] library (https://picocli.info/) to make something fast and (almost) clean.

 > If you don't know picocli yet, I strongly encourage you to discover it quickly !